Know Your Options Before Results Day: GCSE

 Staying at your current school

-Most schools require students to pass a certain number of GCSEs at grades A*-C in order to progress into the sixth form.
+Most schools require students to pass a certain number of GCSEs with particular grades in order to progress into the sixth form.
 They will also have specific requirements for progression to particular A level subjects.
 Make sure you know what these are and consider your A level options in advance of Results Day.

 Choosing an alternative school

 Many students choose to use the natural break between GCSE and A level to move to an alternative school.
 Some are disillusioned with the boarding lifestyle and are looking for a more mature environment while others might be attracted by the lack of subject timetabling restrictions imposed upon students in a sixth-form college.

 If a student is considering moving schools, they are advised to investigate the options early in the summer, soon after the GCSE examinations or even during the May half term break, when many colleges remain open.
 Visiting schools and colleges is prudent, to allow students to learn more about an institution first-hand and ensure that they feel comfortable with the environment.

 Most sixth-form colleges are more than happy to meet with prospective students and their parents to answer any questions.
 There is no obligation to enrol following such a meeting and, if they would like, students can even hold an offer as a ‘contingency’ for Results Day, allowing them the safety net of a place should they not achieve the requisite results to remain at their current school.

 The two most important subjects to pass at GCSE level are English and Mathematics.
 Students who achieve underperform in either of these are strongly encouraged to retake.
 There are a number of options available for students who have underperformed, which will depend on the nature of the results.